 What to do if your Dog is Unable to Walk

 If your dog is truly unable to walk, you must take him in for a veterinary examination immediately.
 A dog’s inability to walk is indicative of a very serious underlying condition.
 Joint disorders are easier to treat than spinal cord issues, though all are challenging.
-Arthritis requires a lifestyle change, in which your dog’s diet and exercise routines will change, and he may be prescribed non steroidal anti-inflammatory drugs (NSAIDS) or steroids.
+Arthritis requires a lifestyle change, in which your dog’s diet and exercise routines will change, and he will be prescribed non steroidal anti-inflammatory drugs (NSAIDS) and pain relief.
 Various physical therapies, such as hydrotherapy, acupuncture, laser treatment, massage therapy, and physiotherapy may be used as lower-impact options to give your dog better mobility and less pain.
 In addition to these options, surgery may be recommended for hip dysplasia.

 Prevention of Unable to Walk

-Hip dysplasia can be prevented through breeding it out of the line, and making sure your dog has a healthy diet and exercise routine.
-Arthritis, intervertebral disc disease, degenerative myelopathy, and fibrocartilaginous embolic myelopathy can not be prevented, only managed.
+Hip dysplasia and Degenerative Myelopathy can be prevented through breeding it out of the line, and making sure your dog has a healthy diet and exercise routine.
+Arthritis, intervertebral disc disease, and fibrocartilaginous embolic myelopathy can not be prevented, only managed.
 Regular wellness checks are advised for all dogs of all ages, allowing for the discovery and management of illnesses and diseases that otherwise may not be diagnosed until in the advanced stages.

 Cost of Unable to Walk

-The average cost to treat arthritis is $300, while the average cost of treating hip dysplasia is $2500.
+The average cost to treat arthritis can run into the thousands if a dog is treated for several years, while the average cost of treating hip dysplasia is $2500.
 Degenerative myelopathy treatment costs an average of $1800; the average cost of treatment for fibrocartilaginous embolic myelopathy is $4000.
 Intervertebral disc disease is much more expensive to treat: it costs an average of $15,500 for basic treatment, plus monthly costs of about $300.